NAJonesy/Main/About_Nik.md

 * Ruby - This is the newest language to me.
   * Most of my exposure has been gaining an understanding of anothers code and fixing/refactoring what I can.

+Operating Systems:
+* Windows - I grew up with Windows and have Windows 10 on my personal PC that I built
+* MAC - I had to use a MAC for the first time working for DISH.
+I've grow to love it
+* Linux - I don't have a ton of experience with linux.
+I've had different virtual machines and have a laptop that I've installed Mint onto, I also have to telnet/shh onto machines that are linux based for work.

 ## Work